-There’s an old Gary Cooper movie, High Noon, where this dude tries to retire from gunslinging but–like every other western and samurai movie ever made–discovers he has one last annoying guy to shoot.
-They wind up in a lunchtime faceoff on Main Street, firing away.*
+There’s an old Gary Cooper movie, High Noon, where this dude tries to retire from gunslinging but–surprise surprise–finds one final annoying guy to shoot.
+It culminates in a lunchtime faceoff on Main Street.*

-Just discovered that Willow and the cats re-enact that faceoff scene in The Resident Carpenter’s office every morning.
-Willow, heavily pregnant but still hungry for cuddles and nuts (not necessarily in that order), enters through her own personal door, a hole in the window screen, right above her wall-mounted squirrel house.
+Willow and the cats re-enact that faceoff scene in The Resident Carpenter’s office every morning.
+Willow, heavily pregnant but still hungry for cuddles and nuts (not necessarily in that order), meets Nathan there for breakfast every morning.

-If The Resident Carpenter is, well, resident, she’ll perch on his knee, cuddle on his shoulder, or take over his keyboard, chewing up nuts and cherries and whatever chips or peanut butter crackers she can steal.
+If The Resident Carpenter is, well, resident, she’ll perch on his knee, cuddle on his shoulder, or take over his keyboard.
+They’ll discuss matters great and small while she chews nuts and cherries and whatever chips or Nathanfood she can steal.

-Willow vanishes into one of her outside nests every sunset, safe from nocturnal predators, because squirrels are diurnal.
+Every sunset, she’ll vanish into one of her many outside nests, safe from nocturnal predators.
+Squirrels are diurnal.
 Mice are not, and that Willow-sized hole in the screen must look like the Holland Tunnel to a mouse.

-At least one has discovered her incredible inside inventory of nuts, dried fruit, seeds, and more, so Nathan’s office has become the hottest late night supper club on the mouse circuit.
+At least one has discovered her incredible indoor stash of nuts, dried fruit, seeds, and more, which has made Nathan’s office the hottest late night supper club on the mouse circuit.

-Nathan, realizing that Resident Mice aren’t exactly on my bucket list, started quietly inviting Lola and Nikki into his office for mousehunting patrol every night.
-He leaves the door open so they can come and go freely.
+Nathan is a smart man; he realizes that Resident Mice aren’t exactly on my bucket list.
+So he started leaving his office door open, quietly inviting Lola and Nikki into his office for mousehunting patrol every night.

-Anyway, that explains why Lola and Nikki have deserted my bed for the past 10 or 12 nights; they’re mouse-hunting in the RC’s office.
-Even better (for the cats), mouse-hunting comes with a bonus: Around 7am or so, Willow heads into the office for breakfast…or did.
+This explains why Lola and Nikki have deserted the bed for the past 10 or 12 nights; they’re mouse-hunting in the RC’s office.
+This is a good deal, as far as the cats are concerned, because around 7am or so, Willow shows up for breakfast…or did.

-Every morning, Nathan finds both cats on the office’s window seat, staring intently at the hole in the screen.
-Willow sits just outside, on her squirrelhouse, equally intent and staring back.
+Since the mouse-hunting started, though, things have changed.
+Nathan now discovers both cats sitting on his office window seat, staring intently at the Willow-hole in the screen.
+Willow will be perched just outside equally intently staring back.

-It’s one of those sad turnabouts: The cats washed, loved, and protected Willow-the-squirrel-baby.
-Yet Willow-the-outdoor-mama is the feline equivalent of a blue plate special.
+It’s sad, really: The cats that washed, loved, and protected Willow-the-squirrel-baby regard Willow-the-outdoor-mama as the feline equivalent of a blue plate special.

-So Nathan intervenes, shooing out the cats and closing the door so Willow can come inside.
+Nathan shoos the cats out and closes the door so Willow can come inside.
 She scolds Nathan soundly for neglecting to remove the feline vermin earlier, thus delaying her breakfast.
 Lola and Nikki, meanwhile, loudly protest the lockout from the wrong side of the door, accusing Nathan of keeping that delicious squirrel all to himself.

 Some days he just can’t win.

-Me, I’ve seen (and felt) Willow’s claws and those nice long fangs; if I were the cats and wanted to keep my nose intact, I’d give her a wide berth.
-So far am unable to convince the cats of this.
+Me, I’ve seen (and felt) Willow’s claws and those nice long fangs; I’ve explained to the cats that, were I them and wished to keep my nose intact, I’d give that squirrel a wide berth.

 The faceoff probably contributed to Willow’s seeming decision to have her babies elsewhere.
 She’s shown no signs of wanting to deliver in the cozy nest in Nathan’s coat rack.